cupcake/contract/README.md

    */
   function claimTag(
     address authorAddress,
-    // TODO: Decide if should be able to be explicitly set, or if it should always be msg.sender address receiver,
-    // TODO: Decide if this is needed.
+    address receiver,
     // Indicates if the claimable asset is an NFT that does not support the ERC-1155 standard
     // NOTE: Only relevent when `tagType` is one of the following: LimitedOrOpenEdition, SingleUse1Of1, Refillable1Of1 bool isNotErc1155